dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-1 Code instrumentation.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this hypothetical scenario, we added instrumentation to know how frequently we `zoomIn` before we find an object.
 The variable `inc.tripCount` counts the number of iterations the loop runs before it exits, and the variable `inc.zoomCount` counts how many times we reduce the search radius.
 We always expect `inc.zoomCount` to be less or equal `inc.tripCount`.
-Here is the output one may observe after running the instrumented program:
+Here is the output you may observe after running the instrumented program:

 ```
 [7][6]:  2